vegaprotocol/specs/protocol/0019-MCAL-margin_calculator.md

 - Zero position and zero orders results in all zero margin levels (<a name="0019-MCAL-003" href="#0019-MCAL-003">0019-MCAL-003</a>)

-- If `riskiest long > 0` and there are no bids on the order book, the `exit price` is equal to initity and hence the slippage cap is used as the slippage component of the margin calculation. (<a name="0019-MCAL-014" href="#0019-MCAL-014">0019-MCAL-014</a>)
+- If `riskiest long > 0` and there are no bids on the order book, the `exit price` is equal to infinity and hence the slippage cap is used as the slippage component of the margin calculation. (<a name="0019-MCAL-014" href="#0019-MCAL-014">0019-MCAL-014</a>)

 - If `riskiest long > 0 && 0 < *sum of volume of order book bids* < riskiest long`, the `exit price` is equal to the *volume weighted price of the order book bids*.  (<a name="0019-MCAL-005" href="#0019-MCAL-005">0019-MCAL-005</a>)